Hydrangea Serrata - A Growing Guide for Mountain Hydrangea

 How to prune mountain hydrangeas:

-Older varieties bloom on old wood, while some newer cultivars bloom on both old and new wood.
+Older varieties bloom on old wood (prune right after flowering, if needed), while some newer cultivars bloom on both old and new wood.
 Plants require minimal pruning.
 In early spring, remove any dead, diseased or damaged branches and lightly shape plants as needed.
 To rejuvenate established plants and improve air circulation, remove up to one-third of the older stems back to the base every few years.

 Pests and diseases: